nurbilu/chat_game_proj/Readme.md

    git clone <repository_url>
    cd <project_directory>
    ```
+### using the docker :
+   tag-name : v1.1
+   cd Pull & Run docker
+   pull.bat tag-name
+   run.bat
+   cleanup.bat (optional - to remove all containers and images from docker desktop)

 2. **Set Up a Virtual Environment:**
    It's crucial to create a virtual environment to manage dependencies separately for this project.
 First, ensure you have `virtualenv` installed: